Tomás Gutiérrez: Coup d'état and death

-Days later, Manuel Pardo made his entrance into the capital and assumed command of the Nation on August 2, 1872.
-He then made a speech that began with the words:
+Opposed by the Navy through a statement on July 23 and the general public, violence arose against the brothers, with Silvestre being assassinated on July 26, when he was going to take the tram at the San Juan de Dios Station.
+Marceliano, who was guarding Balta in the San Francisco barracks, allegedly ordered his execution in retaliation, with the former president being shot by three riflemen while he was resting in his bed after having lunch, and the news of his death quickly spreading throughout Lima.

-The only one of the Gutiérrez brothers who managed to save himself was Marcelino, described as the most peaceful of the brothers, who took refuge in a friendly house and thus managed to save himself from being lynched.
+The atmosphere quickly turned against the brothers, with three of them being killed during the conflict, and only one—Marcelino—surviving the events.
 Captured days later, he served prison for some time and was released by an amnesty law; he then he participated in the defense of Lima, during the War of the Pacific, fighting in the Battle of San Juan and Chorrillos and in the Battle of Miraflores, in 1881.
 He died of tuberculosis in 1904.

 The four-day regime of Tomás Gutiérrez did not halt the increasing control of civilians in the Peruvian government.
 Just one week after Gutiérrez's overthrow, Pardo assumed the presidency and his party, the Civilista Party, would be a dominant force in Peruvian politics for decades to come.